ViFiCon: Vision and Wireless Association Via Self-Supervised Contrastive Learning: Methodology

+We create our self-supervised contrastive learning model as a set of two identical subnetworks to process the Vision and Wireless Depth Sequence representations.
+The result is a Dual-stream CNN responsible for fusing the vision and wireless data together in a joint latent space, shown in Figure ~\ref{fig:network_architecture}.
 Determining the embedding distance of each of the vectors in the latent space is performed using the Euclidean distance (ED), given by equation \ref{eqn:ED}:

-Where $T_{v}$ represents the 256-dimensional feature vector embedding for the vision depth data, and $T_{w}$ represents the 256-dimensional feature vector embedding for the wireless FTM data.
-The loss which is back-propagated through the model is a standard contrastive loss function using the calculated Euclidean distances of the feature vector embeddings.
-The loss function uses the implicit synchronization label determined based on timestamp data in order to minimize the distance between positive examples and maximize the distance between negative examples.
+where $Z_{v}$ represents the 256-dimensional feature vector embedding $Z_{v} \in \mathbb{R}^{\bm{256}}$ for the vision depth data, and $Z_{w}$ represents the 256-dimensional feature vector embedding $Z_{w} \in \mathbb{R}^{\bm{256}}$ for the wireless FTM data.
+The loss back-propagated through the model is a standard contrastive loss function using the Euclidean distances of the feature vector embeddings.
 The contrastive loss (CL) is defined by equation \ref{eqn:CL}:

-Where $Y$ is the synchronization label for the given pair, $M$ is a margin hyperparameter, and $B$ is the batch size, the number of examples passed through in a singular batch.
-For positive pairs, or when $Y=1$, a small Euclidean distance value will yield to a small loss, whereas for negative pairs, when $Y=0$, so long as the Euclidean distance is larger than the margin hyperparameter $M$, the loss will be minimized.
-After training, we expect positive pairs to be embedded close to one another in the latent space, that is, a small Euclidean distance value, whereas negative pairs should have a large Euclidean distance as defined by the contrastive loss function.
+where $Y \in \{0, 1\}$ is the synchronization label for the given pair, $M$ is a margin hyperparameter, and $N$ is the number of samples.
+In practice we refer to batch size.
+For positive pairs, a small Euclidean distance value will yield to a small loss, whereas for negative pairs, so long as the Euclidean distance is larger than the margin hyperparameter $M$, the loss will be minimized.